 Grains higher, livestock mixed

-Beef was mixed and pork was higher on the on the Chicago Mercantile Exchange.
+Beef was lower and pork was higher on the on the Chicago Mercantile Exchange.

 Comments